Law of the absorption time of some positive self-similar Markov processes: Proofs

-The proof is completed by recalling that $\L^{\gamma}f(x)=-rf(x)$. \end{proof} Following a device developed by the author in \cite{Patie-08a}, we now show how to construct some specific time-space invariant functions for $Q^{\gamma}$ in terms of the $r$-invariant function of $X$.
-We emphasize that this methodology may be applied to any self-similar Markov processes, that is also for the ones having two-sided jumps.
-Indeed, the proof of the following result, which generalizes a device suggested by Shepp \cite{Shepp-67} in the case of the Brownian motion, relies merely on the self-similarity property of $X$.
-Finally, we write, for any $\lambda \in \R$,
+Following a device developed by the author in \cite{Patie-08a}, we show how to construct some specific time--space invariant functions for the semigroup $Q^{(\gamma)}$ in terms of its $r$-invariant functions.
+We now state the following result which is a slight generalization of \cite{Patie-08a}, Theorem 1 and Corollary 3.2. \begin{lemma} For any $\mathfrak{Re}(\rho)>0$, the mapping $x\mapsto\Ipg(\rho ;-x)$ satisfies the identity, for any $0\leq t< 1$,